van-geaux/plex_nfo_exporter/README.md

   plex-nfo-exporter:
     image: ghcr.io/van-geaux/plex_nfo_exporter:latest
     environment:
-      - CRON_SCHEDULE="0 4 * * *" # if not set will default to 4AM everyday
+      - CRON_SCHEDULE=0 4 * * * # if not set will default to 4AM everyday
       - RUN_IMMEDIATELY=false  # if true will run immediately the first time regardless of cron
     volumes:
+      - /path/to/config/config.yml:/app/config.yml # you need to mount the file
-      - /volume2/scripts/plex_nfo_exporter:/app # the config folder, where you put the config.yml
+      - /path/to/config/.env:/app/.env # you need to mount the file
+      - /path/to/config/logs:/app/logs
       - /volume1/data/media:/data_media # left side local path, right side plex path.
 YOU NEED TO SET THIS EVEN IF BOTH ARE THE SAME
 ```